smithevan/Python-Test-2/README.md

 > Markdown is the language of a thousand faces.

 There are many ways in which you can write:
-1. On your own.
+1. On your own
-2. As a team.
+2. As a team
-3. As an editor.
+3. As an editor

 Each has method has its own advantage.